SINTEF/dlite/doc/storage_plugins.md

 ```

-Alternatively you can open a storage is in a `with`-statement.
+Alternatively, you can open a storage in a `with`-statement.
 This is the preferred way, since it ensures that the storage

 ```python